alifiyasadikot/SDN-Path-Tracing-Mininet/README.md

-📘 SDN Path Tracing Tool using Mininet
+SDN PATH TRACING TOOL USING MININET

-🔹 Problem Statement
+Problem Statement

-This project implements an SDN-based solution to identify and display the path taken by packets using Mininet and a POX controller.
+This project implements an SDN-based system using Mininet and POX controller to identify and display the path taken by packets while demonstrating controller-switch interaction and flow rule behavior.

+Objective

+Track packet flow in the network
+Display the forwarding path
+Understand controller–switch interaction
+Validate network using ping tests

-🔹 Tools Used
+Tools Used

 Mininet
 POX Controller
-OpenFlow
+OpenFlow Protocol

-🔹 Topology
+Topology

-2 Hosts (h1, h2)
+2 Hosts → h1, h2
-1 Switch (s1)
+1 Switch → s1

-🔹 How It Works
-Controller handles packet_in events
-Learns MAC addresses
-Installs flow rules dynamically
-Displays packet path from source to destination
+Working Explanation
+When a packet arrives at the switch and the destination is unknown, the switch sends a packet_in message to the controller.
+The controller learns the source MAC address and maps it to a port.
+If the destination is known, it installs a flow rule using match-action logic and forwards the packet.
+Future packets are forwarded directly by the switch without contacting the controller.

+Additionally, the controller is modified to display the path taken by packets, allowing us to trace how packets travel through the network.

-🔹 Execution Steps
+Execution Steps

+Terminal 1 (Controller):
+cd ~/pox
+./pox.py forwarding.l2_learning

+Terminal 2 (Mininet):
+sudo mn -c
 sudo mn --controller=remote
 pingall

-🔹 Output
+Output and Proof of Execution

+Ping Test (Functional Validation):
+[Add screenshot here: screenshots/output1.png]

+Shows successful communication between hosts
+0% packet loss confirms correct network behavior

+Packet Trace Output:
+[Add screenshot here: screenshots/output2.png]

+Displays path taken by packet
+Example: Host(h1) → s1 (port 2) → Host(h2)
+Confirms correct forwarding path

+Flow Rule and MAC Table:
+[Add screenshot here: screenshots/output3.png]

+Shows flow installation
+Displays MAC-to-port mapping
+Demonstrates controller decision-making

+Code Modification
+The _handle_PacketIn function in the POX controller is modified to:

+Display packet path
+Print MAC table
+Improve visibility of network behavior

+Example:
+print("=== Packet Trace ===")
+print(f"Host({packet.src}) -> s1 (port {in_port}) -> Host({packet.dst})")
+print(f"MAC Table: {self.macToPort}")

+Results

-Packet trace displayed
+Packet path successfully displayed
-Flow rules installed
+Flow rules installed dynamically
-Successful communication (0% packet loss)
+Network communication successful (0% packet loss)
-🔹 Proof of Execution

-(Add your screenshots here)

-🔹 Conclusion
+Conclusion

-This project demonstrates SDN concepts like centralized control, dynamic flow installation, and packet path tracing.
+This project demonstrates key SDN concepts such as centralized control, dynamic flow rule installation, and packet path tracing.
+The implementation shows how a controller manages network behavior efficiently while providing visibility into packet flow.

+Files Included

+l2_learning.py → Modified controller code
+commands.txt → Execution steps
+screenshots folder → Proof of execution